scritical/.github/azure/README.md

 # Azure
-The MDO Lab Azure Pipelines page is found on the [Azure Website](https://dev.azure.com/mdolab/) and is split into Public and Private projects, used accordingly for public and private repositories.
+The Supercritical Azure Pipelines page is found on the [Azure Website](https://dev.azure.com/scritical/).
+The process outlined here is split into Public and Private projects, used accordingly for public and private repositories.
+However, at the moment we only support Private projects, but the processes support public repositories.
 The pipelines for each repository can be found by selecting its parent project and then the pipelines button.
 Each pipeline is set up using the templates located in this `.github` repository so only configuration files are needed in each repository.